filpatterson/DSL_laboratory_works/2_FiniteAutomata/task.md

 5. If the work doesn't correspond to the requirements I'll revert the submission and leave some comments.
 If needed you can reach out and ask questions;

-6. The deadline for this assignment is 2-nd March 23:59;
+6. The deadline for this assignment is 26-th February, 2026, 23:59;

 7. After the deadline, the students will have to present the laboratory works, and for each week, the max grade would be decreased by 1.